shanshan0000/lundecpp/Readme.md

 - professors think that it's not interesting for discussion
 - they are asked in personal WeChat chats

-Learning how to use Google & Baidu & Bing to solve programming impasses is an important skill you should develop during this course.
+Learning how to use Google & Baidu & Bing to solve programming problems is an important skill you should develop during this course.

 Pour des questions privées, merci d'envoyer vos questions par mail à ces adresses ci-dessous :
 - lunde.chen@yahoo.fr (Lunde Chen)
 - antoine.jouglet@hds.utc.fr (Antoine Jouglet)

 #### Office Hour
-Office visit is NOT welcome unless you make an appointment one day in advance.
+Office visit is NOT welcome unless you make an appointment at least one day in advance.